Cafédirect’s Machu Picchu coffee is undoubtedly one of my favourite go-to ground coffees.

 Disclaimer: This blog does contain affiliate links to the ethicalsuperstore.com where you can buy Cafédirect Machu Picchu coffee.
 If you click through this will not affect the price of the coffee at all but I will earn a small commission.
 I only ever put links to places for you to learn more information or to products that I have tried myself and have a personal, genuine opinion on.
 Thank you.

-All about Cafédirect Machu Picchu Coffee
+Where does Cafédirect Machu Picchu Coffee come from?

 Cafédirect’s Machu Picchu coffee is grown in the Inca heartland of the Peruvian Andes.